 The Router can keep logs of all traffic for your Internet connection.
 To disable the Log function, keep the default setting, Disable.
 To monitor traffic between the network and the Internet, select Enable.
-When you wish to view the logs, click Incoming Log or Outgoing Log, depending on which you wish to view.
+When you wish to view the log, click Log Info.

-Figure 6-37: Administration Tab - Management
+Figure 5-39: Administration Tab - Management

-Figure 6-38: Administration Tab - Log
+Figure 5-40: Administration Tab - Log